tjmacke/json_utils/README.md

 but no cigar" and as a result I didn't get the job.

-A year later, I wanted to use some public yelp data to test a ML I was developing and had to revisit the "crack lines of json" problem to access the data.
-By this time I actually had some experience with json and since I work mostly with C/C++ person, I chose the jansson package to provide json support.
-I quickly coded up the required programs to extract the data send it to my ML which performed very well.
+A year later, I wanted to use some public yelp data to test a ML I was developing and since the data was lines of json, I had to revisit the "crack lines of json" problem to access the data.
+By this time I actually had some experience with json and since I work mostly with C/C++ , I chose the jansson package to provide json support.
+I quickly coded up the required programs to extract the data and send it to my ML (which performed very well).

 This should have been the end of the story, but those little json extracting programs reminded me of that failed interview and I wondered how hard it would be to write a